 AS I have mentioned before I started to use Family Tree Builder originally and stuck with them for over nine years.
 Their program was free but had many limitations.
 You could only back up a family tree of 250 people of less to the web and the citation capabilities were not that great.
-You had to create a citation for each fact form scratch.
+You had to create a citation for each fact from scratch.
 Thus making you waste precious time.
-In 2012 I had bought Family Tree Maker 2012 and tried it to only find that it seemed difficult to use and I ended up uninstalling it without giving it areal chance.
-Months latter I made the decision to change no matter what and to stick with it.
-I slowly got the hang of the interface and explored all of it’s options and benefits.
+In 2012 I had bought Family Tree Maker 2012 and tried it to only find that it seemed difficult to use and I ended up uninstalling it without giving it a real chance.
+Months later I made the decision to change no matter what and to stick with it.
+I slowly got the hang of the interface and explored all of its options and benefits.
 I soon fell in love with the software and the environment created by Ancestry.com.

 My Main Reason for Using Family Tree Maker

 I was looking for a program that could offer superb citation capabilities.
 As I mentioned before with Family Tree Builder offered by MyHeritage.com you had to create a unique citation for every fact.
 For example, if you wanted to cite a death certificate that provided the deceased person’s date of birth, place of birth, death, place of burial, names of parents and place where parents were from.
 You had to manually create a citation for each fact even though you were using the same source for all those facts.
 In turn with Family Tree Maker, you can create one citation for the documents and just link to all the facts by using the existing citation feature.
 This has saved me countless hours of data entry and is the main reason that I moved to Family Tree Maker.